Ashley Alexiss Sizzles In Red Lingerie: ‘Now That I Have Your Attention’

 Now that I have your attention ????
 Today is #WorldMentalHealthDay & I want you to know that you matter, your feelings are valid, & you deserve to be here.
 I struggle with anxiety & depression and I have for most of my life.
 Many don’t know, but as a young teenager, I turned to self mutilation & suicide attempts as a means to try and heal the awful thoughts in my head.
 The bullying I experienced everyday really took a toll on me & I felt that everyone would benefit from me no longer existing.
 Does this make me weak or any less of a human?
 No. And the same goes for you!
 I believe I’m actually stronger because of my experience.
 I fight like hell everyday to make it a positive one & I have fought tooth & nail to get to where I am now.
 All the odds were stacked against me but I chose to not allow this to define me.
 You can too!
 I think about how much I would’ve missed if I was successful in my attempts.
 I would’ve never been able to explore the world.
 Meet the love of my life.
 Create a brand that inspires others.
 And so much more.
 So, if it’s bad right now, I need you to know that it is one second, one minute, one day closer to it getting better ❤️ #EndTheStigma #GoodVibesOnly

 The model received a big response to this post.
-Quite a few people commented with their own similar experiences, while others focused on the sizzling-hot snapshot.
+Quite a few people commented with similar experiences, while others focused on the sizzling-hot snapshot.

 “Too much hot to resist,” one person commented.